Contact Dr. Julie for more information on the amazing health benefits

 62. State of Mind.
 Someone’s mental outlook can be a game changer.
 If they are shocked, stressed out or nervous, peppermint oil may help restore feelings of normalcy and balance.

-63. Tame a Toothache.
+63. Tame Tooth Discomfort.
 Peppermint oil can act as a concentrated natural pain killer and muscle relaxant, especially with painful gums, teething or recent dental work.

 64. Alleviate Digestive Discord.
-When used topically or internally, peppermint is a favorite for fresh relief from cramping, indigestion to diarrhea.
+When used topically or internally, peppermint is a favorite for fresh relief from stomach discomfort.
 Skip the antacids and go with peppermint oil!

 65. For That “Marathon in Clogs” Feeling.
 When you feel like you’ve just run a marathon in clogs, and your feet are a hot mess of ouch, massage peppermint oil onto aching feet, joints, and strained muscles.